Automorphism groups of affine varieties and their Lie algebras

 \subsection{Flexibility of toric varieties}

 Let $\TT=(\Gm)^n$ stand for an algebraic $n$-torus.
 Recall that a $\TT$-variety $X$ of dimension $n$ is a \emph{toric variety} if $\TT$ acts effectively on $X$ with an open orbit.
+One says that a toric variety $X$ has a torus factor if $X\cong Y\times (\Gm)^k$ for some toric variety $Y$ and some $k>0$, or equivalently, if there is a nonconstant invertible regular function on $X$.

 Any toric affine variety $X$ of dimension $n\ge 2$ with no torus factor can be defined by a strictly convex polyhedral cone in the integer lattice $\ZZ^n$.
 For instance, the affine plane $\AA^2$ with the standard diagonal torus action is defined by the first quadrant $(\NN\cup\{0\})^2$ of $\ZZ^2$. \begin{defn} Let $X$ be a toric variety.
 A \emph{Demazure root subgroup} of $\Aut(X)$ is a $\Ga$-subgroup $U\subset\Aut(X)$ which is normalized by the acting torus $\TT$. \end{defn} Such subgroups, or rather the associated locally nilpotent derivations of $\OOO(X)$, correspond to certain lattice points of $\ZZ^n$ called \emph{Demazure roots}.
 In particular, if $X=\AA^2$ then the Demazure roots are the lattice points $(-1,k)$ and $(l,-1)$ with $k,l\ge 0$.
 They correspond to the locally nilpotent derivations $y^k\p/\p x$ and $x^l\p/ \p y$, respectively.
-It is known that any normal toric variety of dimension $\ge 2$ with no torus factor is flexible, see \cite{AKZ12}.
+It is known that any normal toric affine variety of dimension $\ge 2$ with no torus factor is flexible, see \cite{AKZ12}.
 The following theorem says more. \begin{thm}[{\rm \cite[Theorem 1.3]{AKZ19}}] Let $X$ be a toric affine variety of dimension at least 2.
-If $X$ has no torus factor and is smooth in codimention $2$, then one can find a finite collection of Demazure root subgroups such that the group generated by these acts infinitely transitively on the smooth locus ${\rm reg}(X)$. \end{thm}
+If $X$ has no torus factor and is smooth in codimension $2$, then one can find a finite collection of Demazure root subgroups such that the group generated by these acts infinitely transitively on the smooth locus ${\rm reg}(X)$. \end{thm}